Doug Sisk: New York Mets

 Lingering injuries hindered Sisk in 1985.
 Opposing batters were hitting .337, and his ERA was 8.53 when he was sent down to triple A Tidewater in early May.
 Despite going 0–2 with a 7.20 ERA for the Tidewater Tides, he returned to the Mets in late May.
 By then, Roger McDowell had emerged as the right-handed closer for the Mets, and Sisk was pretty much relegated to "mop up duty."

 Shortly after his return, he pitched his best game of the season (4 IP, 1 hit) for his second save, This was followed by three consecutive losses, the second of which came against the rival St. Louis Cardinals.
 Entering a 1–1 tie in the thirteenth inning, Sisk allowed six runs (5 ER).
 From there, he settled down, going 3–0 with a 2.95 ERA until elbow surgery ended his season in mid-September.

 The elbow surgery had Sisk rehabbing in Tidewater to start the 1986 season.
 After nine games and thirty innings, Sisk returned to the Mets in late May.
 In his first appearance, he allowed two runs in one inning in a 10–2 blowout at the hands of the San Francisco Giants.
 From there, he went 2–1 with a 0.47 ERA in nine appearances through July 2.
-A rough month of July (5.30 ERA) cost his the trust of manager Davey Johnson, and he spent the rest of the season pitching almost exclusively in blowouts.
+A rough month of July (5.30 ERA) cost him the trust of manager Davey Johnson, and he spent the rest of the season pitching almost exclusively in blowouts.
 That said, he pitched well, going 2–0 with a 2.62 ERA and one save.
 He did not allow a home run all season.

 In the postseason, Sisk pitched a scoreless inning in game four of the 1986 National League Championship Series and a scoreless .2 of an inning in game two of the World Series, both losses.

 Sisk had a decent 1987 season (3–1, 3.46 ERA, 3 SV), but was still being used for mop up duty by Davey Johnson, and was still drawing the ire of the fans.
 As the ire began to spill more and more off the field, he requested a trade.
 After the season, he was sent to the Baltimore Orioles for minor league pitcher Blaine Beatty and a player to be named later.